Gulmarrad

 The latest Census data sees Gulmarrad placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Gulmarrad had a lower than average cultural diversity with 89.1% of its population born in Australia, 94.3% being citizens, and 97.6% speaking English only at home.
-Christianity was the predominant religion in Gulmarrad, comprising 57.9% of people, compared to 55.9% across Regional NSW.
-The top three ancestry groups were English (32.3%), Australian (30.5%), and Scottish (11.8%).
+Gulmarrad's cultural diversity was found to be below average, with 89.1% of its population born in Australia, 94.3% being citizens, and 97.6% speaking English only at home.
+Christianity is the main religion in Gulmarrad, comprising 57.9% of people, compared to 55.9% across Regional NSW.
+The top three ancestry groups in Gulmarrad are English (32.3%), Australian (30.5%), and Scottish (11.8%).

 Frequently Asked Questions - Diversity